-Course Outcomes The students are expected to be able to demonstrate the following knowledge, skills, and attitudes after completing this course.
+Course Outcomes The students are expected to be able to demonstrate the following

-- 1. Understand the axiomatic formulation of modern Probability Theory. - 2.
-Characterize probability models and function of random variables based on single & multiples random variables. - 3.
-Evaluate and apply moments & characteristic functions and understand the concept of inequalities and probabilistic limits. - 4.
+1. Understand the axiomatic formulation of modern Probability Theory.

+2. Characterize probability models and function of random variables based on single & multiples random variables.

+- 3. Evaluate and apply moments & characteristic functions and understand the concept of inequalities and probabilistic limits. - 4.
 Understand the concept of random processes and determine covariance and spectral density of stationary random processes. - 5.
 Demonstrate the specific applications to Poisson and Gaussian processes.

-Motivation for Stochastic processes, Stochastic Processes, Classification of Stochastic Processes and its examples, Bernoulli Process, Poisson Process, Random Walk, Time Series and related definitions, inter arrival and waiting time distributions, conditional 6 distributions of the arrival times.
+Motivation for Stochastic processes, Stochastic Processes, Classification of Stochastic Processes and its examples, Bernoulli Process, Poisson Process, Random Walk, Time Series and related definitions, inter arrival and waiting time distributions, conditional distributions of the arrival times.